What To Know When Creating Excel Dashboards

 Though Excel is fairly easy to use the outset, data spreadsheets can become very complicated very quickly.
 When you create a report in Excel, you are given the option to perform a number of different functions, such as finding the sum of certain cells, trimming the empty space out of cells, or even comparing two or more separate spreadsheets.
 While these functions do come in handy for certain tasks, they can result in a disorganized, malfunctioning mess of a spreadsheet.Get a head start on setting up the most effective #reporting in #Excel Click To Tweet

 Data visualization with Excel data only works if the spreadsheet is set up properly.
 If it’s not, you will most likely end up confused and frustrated before you’re able to gather any helpful analytics for your business.
-To help you get a head start on successfully creating Excel dashboards, whether within the program or with a data visualization layer, we’ve put together a handy-dandy list.
+To help you get a head start on successfully creating and optimizing Excel dashboards, whether within the program or with a data visualization layer, we’ve put together a handy-dandy list.

 Top 10 Ways to Optimize Excel for Better Performance